-salaries and employee-related expenses, including stock-based compensation and benefits for personnel in research and product development functions;

-- costs associated with conducting our preclinical, development and regulatory activities, including fees paid to third-party professional consultants, service providers and our scientific, therapeutic and clinical advisory board; - costs to acquire, develop and manufacture preclinical study and clinical trial materials; - costs incurred under clinical trial agreements with clinical research organizations (CROs) and investigative sites; - · costs for laboratory supplies; and - allocated facilities, depreciation and other allocable expenses.
+- salaries and employee-related expenses, including stock-based compensation and benefits for personnel in research and product development functions; - costs associated with conducting our preclinical, development and regulatory activities, including fees paid to third-party professional consultants, service providers and our scientific, therapeutic and clinical advisory board; - costs to acquire, develop and manufacture preclinical study and clinical trial materials; - costs incurred under clinical trial agreements with clinical research organizations (CROs) and investigative sites; - costs for laboratory supplies; and - allocated facilities, depreciation and other allocable expenses.

 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We expect that the levels of our research and development expenses will increase in the current year and potentially future years and will consist primarily of costs related to our clinical development and manufacturing of ATYR1923 for patients with pulmonary sarcoidosis, including the costs associated with technology transfer to an additional CDMO of ATYR1923, our preclinical development, planned clinical development and manufacturing of ATYR2810 and other potential therapeutics based on tRNA synthetase biology and NRP2 biology.
+We expect that the levels of our research and development expenses will continue to increase in future years and will consist primarily of costs related to our clinical development and manufacturing of efzofitimod for patients with pulmonary sarcoidosis, including the costs associated with technology transfer to an additional CDMO of efzofitimod, our preclinical development, planned clinical development and manufacturing of ATYR2810 and other potential therapeutics based on tRNA synthetase biology and NRP2 biology.

 We cannot determine with certainty the timing of initiation, the duration or the completion costs of current or future preclinical studies and clinical trials of our product candidates.
-For instance, as a result of the COVID-19 pandemic, many clinical trial sites in our ATYR1923 Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis temporarily suspended dosing of previously-enrolled patients and/or enrollment of new patients and some patients discontinued from the trial which delayed the results of this clinical trial.
+For instance, as a result of the ongoing COVID-19 pandemic, many clinical trial sites in our completed Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis temporarily suspended dosing of previously-enrolled patients and/or enrollment of new patients and some patients discontinued from the trial.